 Macaque

 Long-tailed macaques are the most common monkeys you will see around Khao national park.
 Macaques are light grey to brown in color, and form troops of 5-25 individuals.
 They are not shy and are found in many places.
 Two other species, the pig-tailed macaque and the stump-tailed macaque, are found deeper in the Thailand rainforest.
-These species can be quite aggressive, so do not approach if you meet them while hiking.
+These species can be quite aggressive, so do not approach if you meet them while hiking in the Thailand rainforest.

 Macaques are opportunistic omnivores and their diet includes plant materials such as fruits, berries, seeds, leaves, grass, herbs and shrubs, as well as insects and eggs and even birds and rodents.